zenml-io/zenml/docs/book/developer-guide/stacks-profiles-repositories/python-stack-management.md

 ---
-description: What are stacks, profiles, and repositories in ZenML?
+description: What are stacks, profiles, and repositories in ZenML.
 ---

 # Managing Stacks in Python